-Frustrating as it is, there is still some solutions to this error.
+Frustrating as it is, there are still some solutions to this error.
 You can try them one by one and see if any of them can fix your problem.

 This is the simplest yet most effective method for many people!
 It is strongly recommended that you have a try of it before anything else.

 Just right-click on the League of Legends execution file (or its shortcut) and select Run as administrator.

 That’s it!
 Now see if you can enter your game as you did before.

 Sometimes you will need to completely close down your game and reopen it when you meet this error.
 To do this, perform the steps below.

 a) Right click on taskbar, and select Task Manager.

 b) In Task Manager, go to Processes tab.
 Find all the processes related to LoL, including League of Legends Client (LoLClient.exe), Riot Client Patcher (LoLLauncher.exe), and LoLPatcher.exe.
 Right click on each of them and select End task to end these processes.

 c) Reopen your game and see if the problem resolves.